Bukixo/udemy-angular4/typescript/typescript.md

 let message = 'abc'
 let upperCase = message.toUpperCase;
 ~~~
->intelliSense option gave you the '.toUpperCase' method.
+>intelliSense option gives you the '.toUpperCase' method.

-But sometimes typescript can be confused with the type of the variable
-If we dont set a value, the intelliSense, displaying the methods that are associated with strings, would no longer be in use as we would be working with **any** type.
+But sometimes typescript can be confused with the type of the variable if we dont set a value, the intelliSense, displaying the methods that are associated with strings, would no longer be in use as we would be working with **any** type.

 Therefore we need to tell the typescript compiler that we are working with a string.
 This is done using type assertion.